Chat with us

 Pulimi | Binmile

-Unlike the traditional IaC that relies on domain specific languages (like HCL) for defining and operating the needed action, this tool directly integrates into the development environment.
+Unlike the traditional IaC that relies on domain-specific languages (like HCL) for defining and operating the needed actions, this tool directly integrates into the development environment.
 It then allows teams to write code for defining infrastructure and core applications’ functionalities using the same language.

 5: Chef